Grazer Wechselseitige Versicherung: GRAWE group

 In addition to the insurance sector, the Group is also involved in real estate management (e.g.,GRAWE Property Management Ltd, STIWOG), banks, and various investments, with many affiliates (e.g., Capital Bank GRAWE Group Ltd, Security KAG, Bank Burgenland).

 Size

 The annual premium income of the Group (the "GRAWE Group") amounted 693.7 million euros in the fiscal year 2007.
 The number of managed contracts is just under 3.7 million.

 Management

 Director General of GRAWE is Mag.
 Klaus Scheitegel.
+In the executive team, Gernot Reiter is serving as its deputy, alongside Georg Schneider and Paul Swoboda.

 Supervisory Board President, Dr. Philipp Meran, traditionally, a direct descendant of the founder.